-Step 3: In the whole class session, discuss differences and similarities between the maps.
-Also, discuss the local areas and causes of vulnerability and what has been done and what should be done to reduce hazard risk to the community.
-Encourage the class to raise further questions they would still like answers.
+Step 3: In whole class session, discuss differences and similarities they have noticed between the maps.
+Also discuss what the local areas and causes of vulnerability are and what has been done and what should be done to reduce hazard risk to the community.
+Encourage the class to raise further questions to which they would still like answers.
 Keep a record of these questions on the board or chart paper.
 (30 minutes)

 Arrange and undertake additional, previously un-walked transects.
-Encourage groups to engage adults to discuss the local causes of vulnerability and what has been done and still needs to be done to reduce hazard impacts on the community.
+Encourage groups to engage adults in discussion of local causes of vulnerability, and what has been done and still needs to be done to reduce hazard impacts on the community.
 Have each group present and report on what has been learnt to the whole class.

-The transect walks give students opportunities to examine the area's topography and the intersections between the physical environment and human activities.
-The walks help students identify dangerous areas, the conditions that increase vulnerability to hazard, and evacuation sites and local resources to be drawn upon during emergency events.
+The transect walks give students opportunities to examine the topography of the area and the intersections between the physical environment and human activities.
+The walks help students identify dangerous areas, the conditions that increase vulnerability to hazard as well as evacuation sites and local resources to be drawn upon during emergency events.

 As the secondary students are likely to come from wider catchment areas, this activity helps increase their understanding of the area adjacent to the school.

-Prepare the out-of-school transect walks in good time, ensuring permission is obtained from the principal and consent is secured from parents or guardians, and agreement given by parents and community members (ideally members of the School Disaster Management Committee and/or members of the Community Disaster Management Committee) to help with the transect walks.
-Explain to the participating adults that their task during the walks is to ensure student safety and to offer contextual information and advice without dominating student-led inquiry.
-It is highly recommended that the same adult members also attend pre- and post-transect walk classroom sessions (Stage 1 and Stage 3).
-The pre-session will help them understand students' existing knowledge of the locality, and their observations and feedback will enrich the post-session.
+Prepare the out-of-school transect walks in good time ensuring permission is obtained from the principal and consent is secured from parents or guardians, and agreement given by parents and community members (ideally members of the School Disaster Management Committee and/or members of the Community Disaster Management Committee) to help with the transect walks.
+Explain to the participating adults that their task during the walks is to ensure student safety and to be ready to offer contextual information and advice without dominating student-led inquiry.
+It is highly recommended that the same adult members also attend pre- and post-transect walk classroom sessions (Stage 1 and Stage 3) The pre-session will help them gain an understanding of student existing knowledge of the locality and the post-session will be enriched by their their observations and feedback.

-This activity aligns with the 'Disaster Preparedness' learning outcome in the Form 3 Health and Family Life Education curriculum, which includes indicators that students 'examine disaster preparation strategies for SVG' and 'design a community disaster plan.'
-It also supports learning falling under the 'Listening and Speaking' section of the Form 3 English curriculum, where Learning Outcome 1, Achievement Indicators 12 and 13 call for conducting of short interviews.
+This activity aligns with the 'Disaster Preparedness' learning outcome in the Form 3 Health and Family Life Education curriculum, which includes indicators that students 'examine disaster preparation strategies for SVG' and 'design a community disaster plan'.
+It also supports learning falling under the 'Listening and Speaking' section of the Form 3 English curriculum, where Learning Outcome 1, Achievement Indicators 12 and 13 call for the conducting of short interviews.